bradeneast/bradeneast.com/_src/code/flintstone.md

     description: I used the [GoTrue API](//github.com/netlify/gotrue) to handle user signup, authentication and custom user data.
 GoTrue is based on OAuth2 and JWT.
     image: auth.svg
   -
-    name: lit-html
+    name: Lit
-    description: I used this templating library from Google's [Polymer Project](//polymer-project.org) to render a reactive user interface.
+    description: I used this [templating library](https://lit.dev/) from Google's to render a reactive user interface.
-    image: lit-html.svg
+    image: lit.svg
   -
     name: esbuild
     description: The source code was split up into components and templates, so [esbuild](//github.com/evanw/esbuild) was the fastest way to bundle and minify the application.